osisoft/Edge-Data-Store-Docs/content/sds/read-data/reading-data-api.md

 All Measurements from both streams with missing values interpolated.
 If the missing values are between valid measurements within a stream, they are interpolated.
 For more information, see [Interpolation](xref:sdsReadingData#interpolation).
 If the missing values are outside of the boundary values, they are extrapolated.
 For more information, see [Extrapolation](xref:sdsReadingData#extrapolation).

-**Note**: The Interpolated SdsJoinMode currently does not support SdsInterpolationModes of the streams.
+**Note:** The Interpolated SdsJoinMode currently does not support SdsInterpolationModes of the streams.
 All join requests with interpolations will honor the interpolation mode of the stream type or type property.

 #### Example response body